Giant molecular clouds and their Type classification in M74: Toward understanding star formation and cloud evolution: Introduction

-In the present work, we focus on NGC 628 (M74), which is a nearby ($d = 9.7~\mathrm{Mpc}$, \citet{Anand2021}), SAc type grand-design spiral galaxy.
-The galaxy has a small inclination angle and is suited for a detailed study of galaxy evolution including star formation and interstellar medium (ISM) evolution.
-The galaxy is known to exhibit a moderate star formation rate (SFR) of $\sim 2~M_\odot~\mathrm{yr^{-1}}$ over the whole galaxy \citep{Sanchez2011}.
-The CO emission was mapped and presented by several papers before the ALMA era (e.g., \citet{WakkerAdler1995,Helfer2003,Leroy2009,Rebolledo2015}).
-The ALMA observations were made at $\ang{;;1}\sim 50 \mathrm{pc}$ resolution in \twelvecoh~as part of a PHANGS--ALMA survey (PI: E. Schinnerer; co-PIs: A. Hughes, A. K. Leroy, A. Schruba, E. Rosolowsky).
-These M74 CO maps with ALMA were published by \citet{Leroy2016}, \citet{Sun2018}, \citet{Kreckel2018}, and \citet{Utomo2018}.
+In the present study, we focus on M74 (NGC~628), which is a nearby (d = 9.7 Mpc, \cite{Anand2021}), SAc type grand-design spiral galaxy.
+The galaxy has a small inclination angle and is suitable for the detailed study of galaxy evolution, including star formation and interstellar medium (ISM) evolution.
+The galaxy is known to exhibit a moderate SFR of $\sim 2 \ M_\odot \ \mathrm{yr^{-1}}$ over the whole galaxy \citep{Sanchez2011}.
+CO emissions were mapped and presented in several papers prior to the ALMA era (e.g., \cite{WakkerAdler1995,Helfer2003,Leroy2009,Rebolledo2015}).
+The ALMA observations were made at a $1” \ \sim$ 50 pc resolution in \twelvecoh \ as part of a PHANGS-ALMA survey (PI: E. Schinnerer; co-PIs: A. Hughes, A. K. Leroy, A. Schruba, and E. Rosolowsky).
+The M74 CO maps with ALMA were published by \citet{Leroy2016,Sun2018,Kreckel2018,Utomo2018}.
 The Multi Unit Spectroscopic Explorer (MUSE) optical Integral Field Units (IFU) instrument on the Very Large Telescope (VLT) provided H$\alpha$ images of galaxies.